FormalTheology/GoedelGod/doc/GSoC/2017/DavidStreit.md

 ## Short Summmary

-David Streit formalized and automated several philosophical arguments using [Isabelle](https://isabelle.in.tum.de/).
+I have formalized and automated several philosophical arguments using [Isabelle](https://isabelle.in.tum.de/).
-These include the computational verification and further exploration of already formal arguments by Jan Salamucha, Charles Jarret and others as well as translating natural language arguments into formal logic.
-Among these are the [Simulation Argument](https://www.simulation-argument.com/) by Nick Bostrom that deals with the possibility that we are living our lives in a simulated reality and arguments for god's existence by Spinoza and Leibniz.
+These include the computational verification and further exploration of already formal arguments by Jan Salamucha, Charles Jarret, Joel Friedman and Blum & Malinovich as well as translating natural language arguments into formal logic.
+These natural language arguments are the [Simulation Argument](https://www.simulation-argument.com/) by Nick Bostrom that deals with the possibility that we are living our lives in a simulated reality and arguments for god's existence by Spinoza and Leibniz.

 ## Technical Summary